mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     **Flying**

 name:     Shiro Puppydragon
-text:     At the end of your turn, give each nearby friendly minion +1 Attack.
+text:     At the end of your turn, give each nearby friendly minion +1⚔️.

 name:     Sinister Silhouette
 text:     Cannot be attacked.